-By digging in and banding together, Kiwis have done a great job navigating COVID-19, with our current way of life the envy of countries across the world.
-Of course, the small business economy will be increasingly keeping a close eye on their cashflow as the economic impact of the pandemic starts to make itself felt.
+By digging in and banding together, Kiwis have done a great job navigating the challenges of a global pandemic over the past few years.
+Of course, the small business economy will be increasingly keeping a close eye on their cashflow as the economic impact of the pandemic continues to affect most sectors.

-We know many small business owners are concerned about 2021, but there are steps you can be taking to help position yourself to survive the anticipated downturn.
+We know many small business owners are concerned about what lies ahead, but there are steps you can be taking to help position yourself to survive the unpredictable.

 One of the most critical is managing and minimising your commercial credit risk.
 That is, the overall amount of money owed to you by people or businesses who you are trusting to honour agreed payment terms.

 With the right credit strategy in place, and knowing the red flags to look out for, you will be in a much better position to not only survive, but thrive, in the current business environment.

 When you are in business, you need to be able to work effectively with other businesses.
 Whether it is your suppliers, logististics operators or service providers, you need the support of others.